leowz/fitleiOSAppGitBook/chapter1.md

 ### Share Button

-Share Button in the right bottom of the view is bind with `shareAction` which launch the UIActivityViewController.
+Share Button in the right bottom of the view is bind with `shareAction` which launch the `UIActivityViewController`.

 ---